-From July 8-25, The Northeast U.S. Canyons 2013 Expedition explored diverse habitats and geological settings of the deep canyons region off the Northeast United States.
-The remotely operated vehicle Deep Discoverer (ROV D2) completed 16 dives to depths ranging from 500 to 2,200 meters along the continental slope of the northeast U.S. Focused exploration of the deep seafloor occurred between Block to Hydrographer Canyons.
+The first leg of the 2013 Northeast U.S. Canyons Expedition explored diverse habitats and geological settings of the deep canyons region off the Northeast United States.
+The remotely operated vehicle Deep Discoverer (ROV D2) completed 16 dives to depths ranging from 500 to 2,200 meters.
 D2 surveyed four major submarine canyons, including Block, Alvin, Atlantis, and Hydrographer; one unnamed minor canyon; three priority sites considered to be geohazard areas; and three potential (and confirmed) hydrocarbon seep areas.

 Exploration of the canyons revealed that they are likely more dynamic, both geologically and biologically, than previously thought and that each canyon may have its own signature geological and biological character over the depths examined.
-Specifically, each dive documented a different suite of biological and geological features.
 Rock morphology and size differed widely among many dives.
-Initial impressions of this exploration also reveal these canyons to be hotspots for biodiversity, putatively hosting more than 25 species of corals; more than seven species of sponges; more than 30 species of fishes; and dozens of crustacean (e.g., crabs, lobsters, barnacles, shrimp), cephalopod (squids and octopus), and echinoderm species (e.g., starfish, sea urchins, sea cucumbers).
-Notable were the numerous fauna (animals) that were not previously known to occur in the area, including several species of crabs and corals.
+Initial impressions of this exploration also reveal these canyons to be hotspots for biodiversity, hosting more than 25 species of corals; more than seven species of sponges; more than 30 species of fishes; and dozens of crustacean, cephalopod, and echinoderm species.
+Notable were the numerous faunal range extensions, including several species of crabs and corals.

-While exploration of this deep-water canyon system revealed that the community structure of benthic fauna was related to both depth and substrate (seafloor) type, wall failures and breaches were recognized as having a high potential for yielding unstable habitat for the establishment of hard-bottom communities.
+While exploration of this deep-water canyon system revealed that the community structure of benthic fauna was related to both depth and substrate type, wall failures and breaches were recognized as having a high potential for yielding unstable habitat for the establishment of hard-bottom communities.

-The ROV D2 visited three sites prioritized by the U.S. Geological Survey to examine the geological formation, character, and potential instability of the seafloor, estimate relative timing of landslide events, and determine whether these areas pose a hazard to tsunami generation.
-Information gathered during ROV dives will be used to test hypotheses about the evolution of the features in the region and the potential for marine geological hazards (e.g., wall failures and landslides).
+The ROV D2 visited three sites prioritized by the U.S. Geological Survey to examine the geological formation, character, and potential instability of the seafloor to estimate relative timing of landslide events and determine whether these areas pose a hazard to tsunami generation.
+Information gathered during ROV dives will be used to test hypotheses about the evolution of the features in the region and the potential for marine geological hazards.

-Three sites were investigated during the cruise where sonar data detected what appeared to be gas plumes in the water column.
-Further investigation revealed cold seeps and extensive chemosynthetic communities at all three locations.
-Shown in this image, chemosynthetic mussels of varying sizes were present at New England Seep Site 1.
-The red lasers (red dots in photo) shown in the photo are 10 centimeters apart and were used throughout the dive to provide scale.
-Click image for credit and larger view.

-D2 also surveyed water column anomalies (bubble streams rising from the seafloor) to determine if methane and associated chemosynthetic communities were present.
-All three of these exploration dives revealed living chemosynthetic communities, e.g., beds of Bathymodiolus mussels, which hosted at least 10 species, including gastropod snails, polychaete worms, and shrimp associated with hydrocarbon seepage.

-On two of the dives to seep areas, D2 imaged methane bubbling directly through sediments on the seafloor and also methane hydrates (or frozen methane), confirming that the processes that lock methane into ice occur in canyon areas in this region of the Atlantic.
-These cold seep areas were extensive (more than 100 meters in length).
+D2 also surveyed three water column anomalies (bubble streams rising from the seafloor) to determine if methane and associated chemosynthetic communities were present.
+These exploratory dives confirmed cold seeps and extensive chemosynthetic communities at all three locations.
+On two of the dives, D2 imaged methane bubbling directly through sediments on the seafloor and also methane hydrates, confirming that the processes that lock methane into ice occur in canyon areas in this region of the Atlantic.

-With further examination and comparisons to the upcoming Leg 2 in additional canyon environments, exploration results of the first leg of the Northeast U.S. Canyons Expedition will continue to reveal new scientific discoveries that will enable a broad range of exciting scientific research in the future.